jaredatron/reactatron/README.md

 - we provide the start and stop level boilerplate code
 - maybe we prevent components from being defined dynanically because we know start/stop state

+#### Data

+- we need a way to get "data" that is stored in difference places
+- localStorage, sessionStorage and memoryStorage (3?)

+data caching should be in local storage
+UI state should be in sessionStorage and thinkgs like the current route should just be in memory

+it would be nice to be able to configure keys

+app.configKey 'route', storage: 'memory' app.configKey 'openDirectories', storage: 'session' app.configKey 'files', storage: 'local'

 ## Arcitecture